mrigank-ds/Community-Fibre-Help-Site-AS/README.md

 ## License

-The Yext React Site Search Starter is an open-sourced library licensed under the [BSD-3 License](./LICENSE).
+The Yext Community fibre Search is an open-sourced library licensed under the [BSD-3 License](./LICENSE).